infotexture/ot-mkdocs-demo/docs/topics/installing-via-homebrew.md

-# Installing on macOS via Homebrew
+# Installing DITA-OT via Homebrew

-An alternative installation method can be used to install DITA-OT on macOS via [Homebrew](https://brew.sh), the platform’s most popular open-source package manager.
+An alternative installation method can be used to install DITA-OT via [Homebrew](https://brew.sh), one of the most popular open-source package managers on macOS and Linux.

 The steps below assume you have already installed [Homebrew](https://brew.sh) according to the instructions at [brew.sh](https://brew.sh).

-**Tip:** Verify that your [PATH environment variable](https://en.wikipedia.org/wiki/PATH_(variable)) begins with /usr/local/bin to ensure that Homebrew-installed software takes precedence over any programs of the same name elsewhere on the system.
+**Tip:** Verify that your [PATH environment variable](https://en.wikipedia.org/wiki/PATH_(variable)) begins with the bin subfolder of the Homebrew installation directory [1](#fntarg_1) to ensure that Homebrew-installed software takes precedence over any programs of the same name elsewhere on the system.

 1. Update Homebrew to make sure the latest package formulas are available on your system: